cfengine/documentation/language/decisions.markdown

-#### 1.7.3 Global and local classes
+### Global and local classes

 User defined classes are mostly defined in bundles, but they are used as a signalling mechanism between promises.
-We'll return to those in a moment.

 Classes promises define new classes based on combinations of old ones.
 This is how to make complex decisions in CFEngine, with readable results.
 It is like defining aliases for class combinations.
-Such class \`aliases' may be specified in any kind of bundle.
+Such class 'aliases' may be specified in any kind of bundle.
 Bundles of type `common` yield classes that are global in scope, whereas in all other bundle types classes are local.
 Classes are evaluated when the bundle is evaluated (and the bundles are